Understanding Your Employment Contract

 So you aced the interview and scored a job.
 Nice!

-Here are some things to help you understand your employment contact and what it means.
+Here are some things to help you understand your employment contract and what it means.

 1. ALWAYS READ YOUR CONTRACT BEFORE SIGNING AND GET A COPY